Annika Rosic Escalante

 How and when did you get into yoga?

 I took my first class 2001, didn’t know very much about yoga but I had heard so many good things about it that I just had to give it a go.
 It was definitely different to all other forms of exercise I was used to, was this really going to give me the workout I was looking for, as that was the aim at that time.
 Shortly thereafter I moved to London, which is where my real yoga path started.
 I tried all different types of yoga; Sivananda, Classical Hatha, Vinyasa, Bikram yoga etc. It was only when I actually stepped up my practise that I started seeing all the amazing benefits that came with it; so much more than just a form of exercise.
 I went through some really stressful times while excelling my career in London within Finance, working long hours, studying at the same time, family, socialising, working out and much more, that I am quite certain it was my yoga practise that helped me stay steady and keep going.
 ‘It helped me find a balance, to de stress and find mental clarity’ in other words ‘Survive’.
-This is when I decided to change my life and gave up my office work and studies to take my first yoga teacher training in 2010.
-I have never looked back and have since worked full time teaching yoga and running yoga studios.
+This is when I decided to change my life and gave up my office work and studies to take my first yoga teacher training in 2010 which was Bikam yoga (original hot yoga).
+After that I have naturally added on with more teacher trainings and education in vinyasa, partner yoga, yoga thai massage, yin yoga, mindfulness, traditional chinese medicine, yoga nidra, power yoga, forrest yoga, myofascial release and so on.
+I have never looked back and have since worked full time teaching yoga, building and running 3 hot yoga studios, creating and running teacher trainings and yoga retreats.
 Yoga today is so much more than just a physical exercise.

 What do you do in your spare time?

-My family, husband and 3 kids keep me busy!
+My family, husband and 3 kids, dog and cat keep me busy!
 I spend a lot of time in the nature and in our garden.

 What makes you happy?